 The idea of using exponentials in positive characteristic goes back to Chevalley and his construction of finite groups of Lie type.
 Kac and Weisfeiler use exponentials in positive characteristic to study contragradient Lie algebras \cite{VK}.
 If $G$ is an algebraic group over a field of positive characteristic, its Lie algebra $\fg$ is a restricted subalgebra of the commutator Lie algebra $U_0(\fg)^{(-)}$ of the restricted enveloping algebra $U_0(\fg)$.
-N.B., $U_0(\fg)^{(-)}$ is the Lie algebra of the algebraic group $\GL_1 (U_0(\fg))$ but $\fg$ is not an algebraic subalgebra, i.e., not a Lie algebra of an algebraic subgroup.
-Let $\widehat{G} \leq \GL_1 (U_0(\fg))$ be a minimal (possibly non-unique) algebraic subgroup of $\GL_1 (U_0(\fg))$ whose Lie algebra contains $\fg$.
-We have been informed that there exists an unpublished old preprint by Haboush where the group $\widehat{G}$ has been studied.
-We could not find this preprint.
-We have asked Haboush for a copy as well but he could not provide us with one.
+N.B., $U_0(\fg)^{(-)}$ is the Lie algebra of the algebraic group $\GL_1 (U_0(\fg))$ but $\fg$ is not an algebraic subalgebra, i.e., not the Lie algebra of an algebraic subgroup.
+Let $\widehat{G} \leq \GL_1 (U_0(\fg))$ be a minimal (possibly non-unique) algebraic subgroup\footnote{We have been informed that there exists an unpublished preprint by Haboush where a group similar to $\widehat{G}$ has been studied but we could not find it.} of $\GL_1 (U_0(\fg))$ whose Lie algebra contains $\fg$.

 An interesting fact about the group $\widehat{G}$ is that it acts on restricted $\fg$-modules.
 If we can relate the groups $\widehat{G}$ and $G$, we may be able to integrate representations of $\fg$.
-Notice that not all $\fg$-modules are integrable: baby Verma modules (except Steinberg modules) have non-$G$-stable support varieties, hence, cannot be integrated.
-Yet $\widehat{G}$ acts on baby Verma modules.
+Notice that not all $\fg$-modules are integrable: the baby Verma modules (except Steinberg modules) have non-$G$-stable support varieties, hence, cannot be integrated.
+Yet $\widehat{G}$ acts on the baby Verma modules.
 This suggests that the relation between $G$ and $\widehat{G}$ is delicate.
 We uncover this relation for some class of modules which we call {\em over-restricted}.